Paws on the ground partners in conservation

 CCF manages the care of almost 200 breeding and active working dogs.
 Each one needs our support.
 We ensure our dogs and young pups get the food they need to thrive.
 We also visit farms throughout the year to undertake health checks, provide essential vaccinations and to ensure farmers continue to treat their dogs well.

-There is currently a four-year waiting list of farmers in need of a livestock guarding dog – each one struggling to sustain a livelihood due to loss of livestock but with your help we can.
+There is currently a four-year waiting list of farmers in need of a livestock guarding dog – each one struggling to sustain a livelihood due to loss of livestock.
 With your help, we can change this and deploy an additional 50 dogs this year.

 Sponsor the livestock guarding dog programme so we can care for our amazing dogs and tackle increasing levels of farmer-predator conflict across Namibia.